Hubble tension and small-scale inhomogeneities on light propagation: The ZKDR approximation

-where $H(z)^2 = H_0^2[\alpha(z) \Omega_m (1+z)^3+\Omega_{\Lambda}+\Omega_k(1+z)^2]$, and the smoothness parameter $\alpha (z)$ has now been included in all the density terms ($\rho_m \rightarrow \alpha\rho_m$), but its derivatives have been neglected.
+where $H(z)^2 = H_0^2[\alpha(z) \Omega_m (1+z)^3+\Omega_{\Lambda}+\Omega_k(1+z)^2]$, and the smoothness parameter $\alpha (z)$ has now been included in all density terms ($\rho_m \rightarrow \alpha\rho_m$), but its derivatives have been neglected.
 Thus, Eq. (\ref{ec:mDR}) describes changes in the expansion dynamics caused by local inhomogeneities.
-This is a more accurate attempt to model global effects of small-scale inhomogeneities in light propagation and we will refer to it as mZKDR model.
-We recall that the initial conditions to solve Eqs. (\ref{ec:DR}) and (\ref{ec:mDR}) are $D_A(z=0) =0$ and ${dD_A}/{dz}|_{z=0}=1$.
+This is a more accurate attempt to model global effects of small-scale inhomogeneities in light propagation, and we will refer to it as mZKDR model.
+We recall that the initial conditions to solve Eqs. (\ref{ec:DR}) and (\ref{ec:mDR}) are $\widetilde{D}_A(z=0) =0$ and ${d\widetilde{D}_A}/{dz}|_{z=0}=1$.
+We note that in Eq.\ref{ec:mDR} $\alpha$ and $\Omega_m$ are correlated while this degeneracy is broken in Eq. \ref{ec:DR}.
+Therefore, we expect that the data will provide tighter constraints on $\alpha$ in ZDKR model compared to the mZKDR case.

 On the other hand, several authors \citep{2006astro.ph..9129S,2011MNRAS.412.1937B,2021MNRAS.503.3179K,2012MNRAS.426.1121C} have considered the possibility that the unbounded matter fraction $\alpha$ is a function of the redshift.
 To compare with the observational data set described in Section \ref{data}, we consider different behaviors for the smoothness parameter proposed in the literature.
 Table \ref{tab:models} shows specific parameterizations of $\alpha(z)$, the corresponding reference, and the label we adopt to report the results in Section \ref{results}.
-The parameters $\alpha_0$, $\alpha_1$, $\beta_0$ and $\gamma$ are constants while $\delta = \frac{\delta \rho}{\rho}$ refers to the average present time density contrast.
+The parameters $\alpha_0$, $\alpha_1$, $\beta_0$ and $\gamma$ are constants.
+In this work, their values will be estimated using data from SNIa and gravitational lenses.

+The tension between CMB data and the latest BAO data from the DESI DR2 release can be alleviated by considering a non-flat universe \citep{2025arXiv250500659C,2025arXiv250415190D}.
+Furthermore, the CMB data reported by the Planck collaboration \citep{Aghanim:2018eyx} are compatible with an open universe exhibiting a small curvature.
+Therefore, we will also analyze the scenario of a non-flat universe with the light propagation described by the Dyer-Roeder equation.

+An important clarification is that the inhomogeneities modeled by the smoothness parameter $\alpha$, are not incorporated as a source for the metric perturbations.
+The latter are typically defined through a linear expansion of the metric tensor around the FLRW background, whereas the smoothness parameter is an empirical quantity introduced to account for the cumulative effect of numerous unresolved small-scale structures (such as clumps of dust) along the path of a light ray.

-\section{Data Sets}
+\section{Data sets}